What if…Artificial Intelligence powered health monitoring apps are used to determine health insurance premiums.

 Adding in elements to start the conversation: How I used advertisements, a webpage and product reviews to talk about data privacy.

-The experience relied on being plausible and what’s more realistic than being given perosanlised ads while a device is scraping your personal data on a daily basis.
-I designed the UI to mimic the aesthetic of fitness apps like Apple Fitness, Google Health and Samsung Fitness and came up with ads screens that would be displayed while the sensor and code was running in the background.
+I designed the UI to resemble fitness apps like Apple Fitness, Google Health, and Samsung Fitness, with ad screens displayed while the sensor and code ran in the background.

 Personalised ad #1